What Is Resonant Breathing & How To Use It For Calm and Wellness

 • Improved Sleep Quality: May contribute to falling asleep faster and staying asleep longer

-• Heart Health Support: Encourages a smooth and stable heartbeat, backing cardiovascular wellness
+• Heart Health Support: Encourages a smooth and stable heartbeat, supporting cardiovascular wellness

 A case study published in a wellness journal showed that participants who practiced coherent breathing for a few weeks reported steadier energy and fewer anxious thoughts.
 Some even noted less emotional reactivity during hectic periods.